DREAMSKYWORLD/lxfminions.github.io/_posts/it/2018-12-08-jdbc-notes.md

 {% include toc.html %}
 ## Overview
 JDBC (Java Database Connectivity) and API provided by Oracle that
-<div class="card-panel yellow accent-2">allows programmers to handle
+<div style="background-color: yellow" >allows programmers to handle
 defferent databases from Java applications</div>: it allows developers to establish connection to databases, defines how a specific client can access a given database, provides mechanisms for reading, updating and deleting entries of data in a database and takes care of transactions composed of different SQL statements.

 ## Step by step
 Following below steps, you can make a simple program operate `MySQL` database.